tjrules/blog-app-part-one/README.md

 ## Deliverables

 - A full CRUD app, with create, edit, and delete functionality
-- MVC-style models, views, and controllers
-- A functioning database with at least two tables
-- An external API call using fetch from the front-end
-- Interactivity in the front end (microinteractions, DOM manipulation, etc.)
 - Wireframes & user stories
 - A thorough README file that contains the following:
     - Why you chose to build this app